CORAS discusses what FedRAMPs provisional authority to operate means for federal and department of defense agencies.

 - Assign tasks and avoid dropping the ball: Assign conference-related work with deadlines that are visible, easy for your team to access, and establish a course of action for before, during, and after the event.

-- Provide visibility and progress: Show cross-functional teams and leadership the actions being taken after the event that will propel individuals, team, and the entire organization forward.
+- Provide visibility and progress: Show cross-functional teams and leadership the actions being taken after the event that will propel individuals, teams, and the entire organization forward.